 9. Disney Medley

 If you are thinking about using any popular songs in your leavers assembly, then you should seriously consider using Disney songs.
 The themes and lyrics in many of them are perfect for any leavers assembly.
-Use several of them to together to make an unforgettable medley.
+Use several of them together to make an unforgettable medley.
 Here are some suggestions:

 - ‘You’ve Got A Friend In Me’ (Toy Story)